Ask the Right Questions, Get the Answers You Need

 5. Are they truly local?
 Do they understand the roofing needs of homeowners in your area?

 Depending on where you live, you may experience weather-related events such as hailstorms, tornadoes, or hurricanes that can severely damage or destroy your roof.
 Take Florida for example.
-From hurricanes and hailstorms, to heatwaves and downpours, homes in Florida are subjected to severe weather and overwhelming elements on an annual basis.
+From hurricanes and hailstorms to heatwaves and downpours, homes in Florida are subjected to severe weather and overwhelming elements on an annual basis.

 A local roofing company will have the tools and experience to help you weather any condition that could threaten your residence.
 With such an intimate knowledge of your local climate, local roofers will also be knowledgeable about the roof designs popular in your locale and can recommend attractive colors and designs for your home.
 These design recommendations, while being aesthetic, can also help to reinforce your roof, keep you dry, and protect your home from the worst Mother Nature has to offer.

 Finally, local roofing companies are familiar with local manufacturers.
-This works in your favor as they are likely to have the right materials on hand to quickly repair your home in case of a severe weather events.
+This works in your favor as they are likely to have the right materials on hand to quickly repair your home in case of severe weather events.

 6. What is their policy regarding the safety of their roofers?

 Safety should be a priority for any roofing contractor.
-In addition to having worker’s compensation insurance to protect both you and their roofers, a reputable contractor will ensure their roofers are wearing hard hats and using harnesses that are tied off.
+In addition to having worker’s compensation insurance to protect both you and your roofers, a reputable contractor will ensure their roofers are wearing hard hats and using harnesses that are tied off.
 Ladders should be set up and tied off properly as well.
 When meeting with potential contractors, it’s important to discuss their safety policies and procedures.

 7. What financing and warranty options do they offer?